AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 Run the app via one of the options above, then:

 1. Browse to http://launch.smarthealthit.org/
+2. Select `R2 (DSTU2)` or `R4` from the FHIR Version dropdown
-2. In the _App Launch URL_ box at the bottom of the page, enter: `http://localhost:8000/launch.html`
+3. In the _App Launch URL_ box at the bottom of the page, enter: `http://localhost:8000/launch.html`
-3. Click _Launch App!_
+4. Click _Launch App!_
-4. Select a patient
+5. Select a patient

 ### To upload test patients to the public SMART sandbox

 Testing this SMART App is more meaningful when we can supply test patients that exercise various aspects of the application.
-Test patients are represented as FHIR bundles at `src/utils/test_patients`.
+Test patients are represented as FHIR bundles at `src/utils/dstu2_test_patients` and `r4_test_patients`.
 To upload the test patients to the public SMART sandbox:

 1. Run `yarn upload-test-patients`